KarthikSArkasali/30-Days-SOC-Analyst-Challenge/Challenge#1/DAY-#2.md

 ## Objective:

-The objective of this lab is to introduce students to Windows Security Logs and help them understand how to analyze logs for security-related events.
-Students will learn how to explore and analyze various security logs such as login attempts, user account changes, and other critical system events that could indicate potential security threats.
+The objective of this lab was to gain an understanding of Windows Security Logs and how to analyze them for security-related events.
+I explored and analyzed various logs, including login attempts, user account changes, and other critical system events that could indicate potential security threats.

 ## Lab Setup